Freelunch-AI/docs/design_notes.md

         2. Hierarchical Representations (what NNs enable): because our world is hierarchical, it is building blocks built on top of lower level building blocks.

         3. Optimization: changing things in the direction of achieving some goal.

+        4. Curriculum Learning: learn in increasing levels of diffculty.

     3. Reasoning via Logic + Heuristics: logic enables us to propagate truth, it it enables us to produce high level statements from lower level ones.
 However, the search space is intractable for interesting problems.
 We need good hueirstics to guide the search.